Euler characteristics of higher rank double ramification loci in genus one: Introduction

 The proof now proceeds by cut-and-paste.
 The double ramification loci \eqref{eqn: DR locus in recursion introduction} define a stratification of $\Mcal_{1,n}$ which pulls back to a stratification of $\DR_{1,n}(a_1,\ldots,a_n,a_{n+1})$.
 We then study the map \eqref{eqn: forgetful map introduction} stratum by stratum; on each locally-closed stratum it is \'etale of calculable degree.

-Higher rank double ramification loci inevitably enter into this argument, since they arise as deeper strata.
-However, these higher rank loci do not appear in the final statement of the recursion: after assembling the contributions we observe a remarkable collection of terms, collapsing the formula and producing a purely rank one statement:
+Higher-rank double ramification loci inevitably enter into this argument, since they arise as deeper strata.
+However, these higher-rank loci do not appear in the final statement of the recursion: after assembling the contributions we observe a remarkable collection of terms, collapsing the formula and producing a purely rank-one statement:

 \begin{customthm}{Z}[\Cref{thm: recursion in Grothendieck ring}] The orbifold Euler characteristic of $\DR_{1,n+1}(a)$ satisfies the following recurrence:

 \end{customthm} The proof of \Cref{thm: rank one introduction} then proceeds by induction on $n$, and is straightforward once the correct formula is guessed.